josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🦎_Normalisation_Of_Redomination/🌐_cia_scorpios_tia.md

 The model may appear to turn confusion into certainty.

 That is the danger.

+A frame becomes dangerous not only when it frightens people, but when it becomes familiar, funny, socially sticky, and easy to repeat.

 The redomination process does not always begin with force.
 Often it begins with recognition.